 They offer three ways to get support:

-- Chat support will get you an immediate reply and is available 24 hours a day
+- The live chat support system will get you an immediate reply and is available 24 7

 - Likewise, phone support is staffed around the clock and will get you an instant reply

-- Submitting a ticket will get you a reply in less than 10 minutes – less if you have paid for one of their priority services
+- Submitting a ticket will get you a reply in less than 10 minutes – and this response time is even less if you have paid for one of their priority services

-Instead of waiting hours (or even days) for help with your site, you can count on SiteGround to give you a timely response.
+Instead of waiting hours (or even days) for help with your site, you can count on this web host to give you a timely response.
 Of course, that means you can pass on the same excellent services to your site’s users.

 - All plans come with fully managed WordPress hosting.

-- Automatic updates of installed WordPress plug-ins is also available on all plans.
+- Automatic updates of installed WordPress plug-ins are also available on all plans.

-- Their speed technologies, which were detailed above, are specifically geared toward helping WordPress sites load as quickly as possible.
+- Their speed technologies, which were detailed above, are specifically geared toward helping WordPress websites load as quickly as possible.

-While WordPress is SiteGround’s particular focus – which makes sense, given WordPress’ dominance of the market – SiteGround is also a recommended partner for both Joomla and Drupal content management systems.
+While WordPress is their main focus – which makes sense, given WordPress’s dominance of the market – SiteGround also is a highly recommended partner for both Joomla and Drupal content management systems.

-The features listed above make SiteGround a favorite of both individuals and companies who want the reassurance of 99.99% uptimes, fast site loading, state-of-the-art-security, and top-notch customer service.
+The features listed above make them a favorite of both individuals and companies who want the reassurance of 99.99% uptime, fast site loading, state-of-the-art-security, and top-notch customer service.

-The features that SiteGround offers their web hosting clients are impressive, but covering the technical aspects of their service doesn’t really give you an idea of what choosing SiteGround can do for you on a practical level.
+The features that they offer their web hosting clients are impressive, but covering the technical aspects of their service doesn’t really give you an idea of what choosing SiteGround can do for you on a practical level.

-With that in mind, let’s look at some of the real world pros and cons of using SiteGround.
-As you will see, there are a lot more pros than cons – not surprising, given SiteGround’s commitment to excellence.
+With that in mind, let’s look at some of the real-world pros and cons of using this hosting company.
+As you will see, there are a lot more SiteGround pros than cons – which is not surprising given their commitment to excellence.